Skip to content

 Image Messages

-MindRoom can process images sent to Matrix rooms, passing them to vision-capable AI models for analysis.
+MindRoom can process images sent to Matrix rooms, passing them to vision-capable agents and teams for analysis.

 Overview